“Managing diabetes whilst going through menopause

 What is insulin?

 DotS the definition of insulin may vary.
-The IDF’s definition is:
+The International Diabetes Federation’s (IDF) definition is:

-Not being able to produce insulin or use it effectively leads to raised glucose levels in the blood (known as hyperglycaemia).
-Over the long-term high glucose levels are associated with damage to the body and failure of various organs and tissues”.4
+When the body cannot produce or use insulin effectively, this leads to high blood glucose levels, called hyperglycaemia.
+Over the long-term high glucose levels are associated with damage to the body and failure of various organs and tissues”.3

 Types